tpaau-17DB/10xTranslator/README.md

 ## Dependencies
-Make sure you have `python3` and `pip` installed.
+Make sure you have `git`, `python3` and `pip` installed.

-If you dont have `deep_translator` installed, run:
+If you don't have `deep_translator` installed, run:

 ```
 pip install deep_translator
 ```

+Make sure this command is executed from the root of the repository, where `setup.py` is located.

-Program requires a custom logger package that can be downloaded from: https://github.com/tpaau-17DB/python-logger.
+The program requires a custom logger package that can be downloaded from: https://github.com/tpaau-17DB/python-logger.

 ## Installing
 <details>

-<summary>Install script</summary>
+<summary>Autoinstall script</summary>

 For quick install you can run: